-I also advise performing a skin patch test before using Peru balsam oil topically.
+Other standard precautionary measures when handling Peru balsam oil include diluting it with a safe carrier oil like coconut, jojoba, sweet almond and olive.
+Performing a skin patch test before using Peru balsam oil topically is highly recommended too.
 Simply apply a few drops of the essential oil on a small portion of your skin and wait for at least 24 hours.
 If any reaction occurs, stop using it immediately.

 Potential Side Effects of Peru Balsam Oil

-- Redness, swelling, and soreness of the skin
+Redness, swelling and soreness of the skin

-- Severe inflammation of the lips, mouth, or tongue
+Severe inflammation of the lips, mouth or tongue

-- Rhinitis with symptoms like runny nose and watery eyes
+Rhinitis with symptoms like runny nose and watery eyes